 Additionally, the CCWG-Accountability recommends:

-Including in the ICANN Bylaws the right for Decisional Participants in the Empowered Community to inspect as outlined in California Corporations Code 6333, although this specific article reference would not be mentioned in the Bylaws.
+Including in the ICANN Bylaws the right for Decisional Participants in the Empowered Community to inspect as outlined in California Corporations Code 6333, although this specific code reference would not be mentioned in the Bylaws.

 Including in the ICANN Bylaws the right of investigation which includes the adoption of the following audit process: upon three Decisional Participants in the Empowered Community coming together to identify a perceived issue with fraud or gross mismanagement of ICANN resources, ICANN will retain a third party, independent firm to undertake a specific audit to investigate that issue.
 The audit report will be made public, and the ICANN Board will be required to consider the recommendations and findings of that report.

-Limitation associated with GAC acting as a Decisional Participant: The GAC may not participate as a decision-maker in the Empowered Community’s exercise of a Community Power to challenge the ICANN Board implementation of GAC consensus advice (referred to as the “GAC carve-out”).
-In such cases, the GAC will still be entitled to participate in the Empowered Community in an advisory capacity in all other aspects of the escalation process, but its views will not count towards or against the thresholds needed to initiate a conference call, convene a Community Forum, or exercise the Community Power.
+Including in the ICANN Bylaws the limitation associated with GAC acting as a Decisional Participant: If the GAC chooses to participate as a Decisional Participant in the Empowered Community, it may not participate as a decision-maker in the Empowered Community’s exercise of a Community Power to challenge the ICANN Board’s implementation of GAC consensus advice (referred to as the “GAC carve-out”).
+In such cases, the GAC will still be entitled to participate in the Empowered Community in an advisory capacity in all other aspects of the escalation process, but its views will not count towards or against the thresholds needed to initiate a conference call, convene a Community Forum or exercise the Community Power.
 The GAC carve-out preserves the ICANN Board’s unique obligation to work with the GAC to try to find a mutually acceptable solution to the implementation of GAC advice supported by consensus (as defined in Recommendation #11) while protecting the Empowered Community’s power to challenge such Board decisions.

 Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”